sillsdev/gha-practice/README.md

 ## Setup
 1. Create a branch named after your github user (or anything you like that noone else is likely to use)
-2. Do not look at the grading.yml
+2. Do not look at the grading.yml until after the session if you can help it.
 3. Copy the template.yml file in the .github/workflows to a file with the same name you used for your branch
+4. Add your name or otherwise change the name from Hello GHA, and change the branch to `main`
-4. Commit and push your branch to the repo
+5. Commit and push your branch to the repo
-5. Make a PR
+6. Make a PR
-6. Observe how the action interacts with your PR
+7. Observe how the action interacts with your PR

-## Next steps - Pick one of these and make it work
+## Next steps - Pick from these choices, make it work, repeat
 - Add a new step that runs dotnet build
 - Run unit tests
 - Add a new job